 - A set U ⊂ Σ of unreliable terminals: A subset of the terminals is classified as unreliable based on their likelihood of being erroneously omitted or included in user-authored buggy formulas.
-For example, in formula languages, parentheses and/or punctuation marks are observed to be unreliable as user's often tend to misplace them in expressions. - A set of domain-specific parser state transformations, where each transformation takes a parser state and returns a set of (modified) parser states.
-We will later see examples. - The subset U and domain-specific transformations are specified by the developer using LAMIRAGE to instantiate a repair engine for their LC formula language.
+For example, in formula languages, parentheses and/or punctuation marks are observed to be unreliable as users often tend to misplace them in expressions. - A set of domain-specific parser state transformations, where each transformation takes a parser state and returns a set of (modified) parser states.
+We will later see examples in Section 4.4. - The subset U and domain-specific transformations are specified by the language developer using LAMIRAGE to instantiate a repair engine for their LC formula language.

-Intuitively, LAMIRAGE can be seen as a syntax-guided repair engine, generating repair candidates by performing rule-based transformations (enumerating candidate valid programs) on top of an LL parser that accepts strings in G.

-The main differences from a regular LL parser are the following:
+Intuitively, LAMIRAGE can be seen as a syntax-guided repair engine, generating repair candidates by performing rule-based transformations (enumerating candidate valid programs) on top of an LL parser that accepts strings in G. However, a LAMIRAGE-generated repair engine differs from a regular LL parser in the following ways:

-- (1) rather than produce a single parse, the repair engine explores and produces multiple parses; - (2) the repair engine backtracks when a failure state is reached by the underlying LL parser; - (3) the repair engine thereafter proceeds searching over valid candidates by transforming unreliable terminals (and trusting reliable terminals to constrain the search space); - (4) at every step, the repair engine also calls parser state transformers to get new parser states that can accumulate context sensitive information (e.g. number of arguments in current call); and - (5) the repair engine limits the number of repairs it considers by tracking the edits (cost) it has already made (incurred) on the input string.
+- (1) the repair engine explores and produces multiple parses; - (2) the repair engine backtracks when a failure state is reached by the underlying LL parser; - (3) the repair engine thereafter proceeds searching over valid candidates by transforming unreliable terminals (and trusting reliable terminals to constrain the search space); - (4) at every step, the repair engine also calls parser state transformers to get new parser states that accumulate context sensitive information (e.g., number of arguments in the current call); and - (5) the repair engine limits the number of repairs it considers by tracking the edits (cost) it has already made (incurred) on the input string.